DPT Games Prefab Painter

 Smart Clearance [I] Automatically accounts for each prefab's physical size when spacing objects.
 This prevents overlapping even when Min Spacing is set low.
 Increasing Min Spacing adds extra gap on top of the object's natural footprint.

 Use Physics Fall [H] After placement, runs a short editor-side physics simulation so prefabs fall and settle naturally under gravity.
 Good for filling uneven terrain, rock piles, or any scene where you want objects to rest realistically rather than float at the surface hit point.
+The maximum allowed padding spawn offset has been increased so objects can fall from higher up.

 Post-Placement Rotate [J] After placing a prefab or group (via Scatter, Line, Grid, or Path), the tool pauses and lets you rotate the result by moving your mouse.
 The rotation pivots around the centre of the placed group and projects grounding onto the surface in real time.
 Click to confirm.

-5. Hierarchy, Tags & Scripts
+Hierarchy, Tags & Scripts

 Options for organizing painted objects, overriding object settings, and injecting components at paint time.